Earn an income while you complete your GP training

 You will also need to be a member of the relevant college.
 This incurs an annual membership fee.

-In 2016 the RACGP ordinary membership fee for a full-time GP registrar was $460.
+In 2020, the RACGP ordinary membership fee for a full-time GP registrar is $490.

-In 2016 the ACRRM ordinary membership fee for a full-time GP registrar was $395.
+In 2020 the ACRRM ordinary membership fee for a full-time GP registrar is $430.